mdellanoce/octophile/README.md

-This project provides Twitter-style follow buttons for GitHub that you can place on your personal blog... or anywhere you want, really.
+This project provides Twitter-style follow buttons for GitHub that you can place on your personal site... or anywhere you want, really.

 # Using the button